 - You are often saving files larger than 1GB

-One of the reasons why a hard drive works slower over time if files are fragmented is because unlike an SSD, it has moving parts, and it needs to move the head around to peruse the various bits of the document you need to access.
+One of the reasons why a hard drive works slowly over time if files are fragmented is because unlike an SSD, it has moving parts, and it needs to move the head around to peruse the various bits of the document you need to access.

 If your mac’s storage is less than 10%, then Mac won’t be able to do automatic defragmentation.
 If this happens, it would be more beneficial for your whole drive if you delete some unimportant documents.
 Or better yet, do a clean install and wipe your Mac.